thiagoguarnieri/estruturas-de-dados-c/README.md

 # Common data structures
-Data structures implemented in C for academic purposes.
+Code in C I made to teach data structures in graduatio courses at CEFET-MG

 <p>
 It contains: